May 18 – 21, 2026

 Integrating the Education Sector into the NAP Process: Informal dialogue and networking opportunity

-This informal dialogue will provide the opportunity for government and non-government partners to share how they are currently integrating the education sector into the NAP process, common approaches and lessons learned.
-It will also share new resources and opportunities from the NAP Global Network and Save the Children on the topic.
+This informal dialogue provided the opportunity for government and non-government partners to share how they are currently integrating the education sector into the NAP process, common approaches and lessons learned.
+It also shared a new report and opportunities from the NAP Global Network and Save the Children on the topic.

 Host: Save the Children and NAP Global Network